pinout-xyz/Pinout.xyz/draft/overlay/mdb2pi-hat.md

 -->
 #MDB2Pi HAT

-The MDB2Pi HAT can serve as an MDB master or as a peripheral MDB Device for Vending Machines (VMC).
+The MDB2Pi HAT can serve as a MDB master or as a peripheral MDB Device for Vending Machines (VMC).
 It takes care of the MDB specific 9-bit format, electrical and timing constraints.
 It forwards the MDB payload to the Raspberry Pi UART using a simple serial protocol.
 The MDB2Pi HAT is powered from the MDB bus (10...42V regulated or unregulated supply) and backpowers the Raspberry Pi with up to 2.5A@5V.
 Thus no separate power supply is required for the pi.

 ##Configuration